Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/transform/smooth.rst

 See the :doc:`Laplacian Smooth Modifier </modeling/modifiers/deform/laplacian_smooth>` for details.

-Laplacian smooth is uses an alternative smoothing algorithm that better preserves larger details and this way the overall shape of the mesh.
+Laplacian smooth uses an alternative smoothing algorithm that better preserves larger details and this way the overall shape of the mesh.
 Laplacian smooth exists as a mesh operation and as a non-destructive modifier.